What's a Commercial Driver?

 Today’s reality, reflected in an honest response from a real commercial driver at Indeed.com, is that you cannot even step up into the cab of a commercial truck without going through a truck driving school.

 How long is a typical commercial tractor-trailer rig?
 What tire pressure is desirable on an 18-wheeler?
+What's a commercial driver?
 Most folks holding personal driver’s licenses in Virginia will not know any of those answers.
 A CDL commercial driver needs to know all that, and more.

 A qualified training program offers new drivers complete instruction in all aspects of commercial driving: